About Journal of Environmental Quality

 - Environmental Issues include discussion of contemporary environmental issues from a combination of scientific, political, legislative, and regulatory perspectives.

-- Short Communications present and describe analytical techniques, laboratory and field equipment design, computer software, studies of limited scope, preliminary data, and unique observations.
+- Short Communications present and describe analytical techniques, laboratory and field equipment design, computer software, studies of limited scope or preliminary data with compelling results, and unique observations.

 - Dataset papers which present and describe datasets that are accessible to other researchers for developing new studies.